Working draft agenda. Agenda is subject to change.

 October 23, 2020 13:20-14:05

-Choolwe NalubambaGuéric GonçalvesJean-Robert Hountomey (Moderator)Koichiro "Sparky" KomiyamaLouis RouxelSMII MondherChoolwe Nalubamba (SCADA, ZM), Guéric Gonçalves (ANSSI, BJ), Jean-Robert Hountomey (Moderator) (AfricaCERT), Koichiro "Sparky" Komiyama (JPCERT/CC, JP), Louis Rouxel (CERT France, FR), SMII Mondher (TunCERT, TN)
+Choolwe NalubambaGuéric GonçalvesJean-Robert Hountomey (Moderator)Koichiro "Sparky" KomiyamaLouis RouxelSMII MondherChoolwe Nalubamba (SCADA, ZM), Guéric Gonçalves (ANSSI, BJ), Jean-Robert Hountomey (Moderator) (AfricaCERT, US), Koichiro "Sparky" Komiyama (JPCERT/CC, JP), Louis Rouxel (CERT France, FR), SMII Mondher (TunCERT, TN)

 Choolwe Nalubamba is currently the Head of Telecommunications, SCADA, and Information Systems at one of the Power Companies in Zambia called Copperbelt Energy Corporation PLC.
 He has over 20 years of multi-disciplinary experience in the ICT industry (with a strong bias to Cybersecurity).
 He has consulted and or spoken at Cybersecurity workshops organised by COMESA, the International Telecommunications Union (ITU), African Top Level Domain (AfTLD), Forum for Incident Responders and Security Teams (FIRST), and the African Union.
 While working for the Government of Zambia; he spearheaded the implementation of the Zambia Computer Incident Response Team (ZmCIRT) in 2012; facilitated the implementation of a Computer Forensic Lab at the Zambia Police Headquarters in June 2014; and was strategic in the organization of the first-ever African Cyber drill that was held in Livingstone-Zambia in 2014.
 He has also facilitated many cybersecurity related training programs primarily for Law Enforcement Agencies in Zambia.
 He holds an MSc in Operational Communications from Coventry University (UK), a Bachelor's of Engineering degree in Electronics and Telecommunications from the University of Zambia, and several professional cybersecurity certifications.